wwilsman/interactor.js/src/content/properties/exists.md

 ```

 The property creator can be used with custom interactors to reflect the
-existance of a nested element.
+existance of a nested element, and to make assertions against.

 ``` javascript
 import interactor, { exists } from 'interactor.js';